October 31, 2023 (Updated: January 19, 2024)

 This last part crosses over with older algorithms such as Google RankBrain, or more recently BERT and MUM.
 Dixon Jones has an excellent breakdown on how RankBrain and the Knowledge Graph likely work which you can find here.

-Essentially, we know that Google is getting better at recognizing entities within queries and what entity the user is actually referring to in their query (i.e. semantic search!).
+Essentially, we know that Google is getting better at recognizing entities within queries and what entity the user is actually referring to in their query (like semantic search!).

 We don’t know specifically how Google is approaching these tasks – but a lot of semantic search and machine learning driven models require a knowledge graph/base to help determine topical relevance.